desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 * `token_id`: Id of the target token;
 * `expires`: Expiration time/height of this allowance, if it is set as `null` then it has no time/height limit.

-An example of the message to approve a user to have the sending/transferring access to a token with an expiration height:
+An example message to approve a user to have the sending/transferring access to a token with an expiration height:
 ```json
 {
     "approve": {